gavinengel/rehash/README.md

 # rehash.js

-Add the URL hash to the HTML-tag, so we can use CSS more effectively
+Add the URL hash to the HTML-tag, so we can use CSS more effectively.
+Allows you to avoid complex routing systems for single-page applications.

 ## Example